yakin68/ozgur-yazilim-tasg/README.md

 sudo nano /etc/nginx/sites-available/default
 ```
 * Add a Short Proxy Definition: Add the main server definition that will receive requests to the NGINX configuration file.
 In this definition, we will redirect incoming requests to a specific server or application.

+* Use 'http' instead of 'https', it was used this way due to an error in the jenkins pipeline.
 ```
  server {
     listen 80;